-The site administrator will determine whether teachers should provide documentation in hard-copy, electronic form, or both.
+The site administrator will determine whether teachers should provide documentation through the GaDOE TLE Electronic Platform.
 The emphasis should be on the need to document a standard when it was not observed during an observation and the quality of the documentation.
-The Examples of Documentation Evidence form, noted in Appendix 2, provides examples of the types of material an evaluator might consider requesting to show evidence of proficiency in any of the ten performance standards.
 Documentation is not required for all ten standards.